About Singingwood Music

 Strawberry Music Festival

-... as well as at workshops for the San Francisco's Cooley-Keegan Branch of the Comhaltas Ceoltóirí Éireann, and for the .Contra Costa chapter of the Suzuki Violin Foundation, teaching fiddle for their Spring concerts.
+... as well as workshops for the San Francisco's Cooley-Keegan Branch of the Comhaltas Ceoltóirí Éireann.
+He's also taught for the Contra Costa chapter of the Suzuki Violin Foundation, teaching fiddle for their Spring concerts.

-If you've ever watched John coach a student or lead a workshop, or if you've seen the careful materials that he creates for his students, then you understand his passion for teaching.
+If you've ever watched John coach a student or lead a workshop, or if you've seen the careful materials that he creates for his students, you understand his passion for teaching.

 Patient, encouraging, understanding, humorous, supportive, motivating, and creative, he knows how to boost students out of a rut, slow them from an overly rapid assent, and steer them out of a downward spiral.
 He's able to explain and guide at any level.
 And he always strives to get students to use their practice time efficiently.